mazenessam99/E-commerce/README.md

 **HTML • CSS • JavaScript • Bootstrap 5**

-A simple and responsive e-commerce website built using HTML5, CSS3, JavaScript, and Bootstrap.This project showcases a clean UI, product cards, categories, and basic front-end interactions.
+A clean and responsive e-commerce website built with HTML5, CSS3, vanilla JavaScript, and Bootstrap.
+This project showcases a fast, lightweight, framework-free website with product cards, categories, and basic interactive features.
 ---

 ## 🌐 Live Demo